thexdesk/mission-control/README.md

 ## Installation

+**NB: The `./install` file is only confirmed to work on Debian-based Linux.
+It *may* work on OSX, and likely will not work on Windows.**

-To setup [Mission Control](https://github.com/r-spacex/mission-control/), run the following commands.
+To setup Mission Control, run the following commands.
 This will copy the repo locally and install the requisite packages.
 You may need to enter your password to authenticate the installation.

 ```bash
 git clone git@github.com:r-spacex/mission-control.git